Dr Vivienne Xiangwei Guo

 Research interests and PhD supervision

-My first monograph, Women and Politics in Wartime China, focuses on Chinese elite women as a special socio-political group who committed themselves to ‘national resistance and reconstruction’ from the 1930s to the 1950s.
-It examines the interactions between their sophisticated networks and the shifting geopolitical, social and cultural spaces of wartime China.
-My second monograph, Negotiating A Chinese Federation, studies the ways in which China’s men of guns (so-called “warlords”) and men of letters (May Fourth intellectuals) engaged one another for the making of a Chinese federation between 1919 and 1923.
+Dr Guo’s research focuses on the intellectual, political, and cultural history of modern China, particularly the history of China’s intellectual elites—their ideas, networks, and identities—in the late nineteenth and twentieth centuries.
+Her first monograph, Women and Politics in Wartime China (Routledge, 2018), studies Chinese elite women as a distinct socio-political group who dedicated themselves to ‘national resistance and reconstruction’ from the 1930s to the 1950s.
+It examines the interactions between their sophisticated networks and the shifting geopolitical, social, and cultural landscapes of wartime China.
+Her second monograph, Negotiating a Chinese Federation (Brill, 2022), investigates how Chinese warlords and intellectuals engaged and collaborated with one another in the making of a Chinese federation between 1919 and 1923.

-I am now working on a new project, entitled ‘New Self, New World: The French Language in the Making of Modern Chinese Intellectuals’, whose two-year archival research in France and China is funded by the BA/Leverhulme Small Research Grants.
-This project studies how Chinese intellectuals in the late nineteenth and early twentieth centuries learned French as the first step towards engaging with Western science, technology, and culture.
-Further, it concerns how French language learning and using influenced their self-identification, self-representation, and self-expression.
+Dr Guo is currently working on a BA/Leverhulme-funded project titled ‘New Self, New World: The French Language in the Making of Modern Chinese Intellectuals’.
+This project examines how Chinese intellectuals in the late nineteenth and early twentieth centuries learned French as the first step towards engaging with Western science, technology, thought, and culture.
+Moreover, it explores how French language acquisition and utilisation influenced their self-identification, self-representation, and self-expression.
+By integrating the concepts and methods intrinsic to sociolinguistics and cultural linguistics into historical studies, this project aims to shed new light on the relationship between foreign languages, ideas, and identity within a transnational context.

 Selected Publications

-Negotiating a Chinese Federation: The Exchange of Ideas and Political Collaborations between China’s Men of Guns and Men of Letters, 1919-1923 (Brill, 2022).
+Negotiating a Chinese Federation: The Exchange of Ideas and Political Collaborations between China’s Men of Guns and Men of Letters, 1919-1923 (Leiden and Boston: Brill, 2022)

 ‘Making the “Good Government” with the “Good People”: Collaboration between General Wu Peifu and Endeavor Intellectuals, 1920–1922’, Twentieth-Century China Vol.47 no. 2 (2022): 112-132.